rercek/Q_sensor-review/README.md

 ### Other devices

 In order to compare the measurements given by the Q_sensors, 3 other devices were used:
-1. A [Xiaomi LYWSD03MMC with a custom zigbee firmware](https://www.zigbee2mqtt.io/devices/LYWSD03MMC-z.html#xiaomi-lywsd03mmc-z) measuring room temperature and humidy.
+1. A [Xiaomi LYWSD03MMC with a custom zigbee firmware](https://www.zigbee2mqtt.io/devices/LYWSD03MMC-z.html#xiaomi-lywsd03mmc-z) measuring room temperature and humidy ([SHTC3 sensor](https://sensirion.com/media/documents/643F9C8E/63A5A436/Datasheet_SHTC3.pdf) is used for Humidity & Temperature measurement).
-2. A [TS0601 air quality sensor](https://www.zigbee2mqtt.io/devices/LYWSD03MMC-z.html#xiaomi-lywsd03mmc-z) measuring room temperature, humidity and CO2.
+2. A [TS0601 air quality sensor](https://www.zigbee2mqtt.io/devices/TS0601_air_quality_sensor.html#tuya-ts0601_air_quality_sensor) measuring room temperature, humidity and CO2.
 This sensor alos gives VOC and Formaldehyd measurements which were not used.
-3. A _DIY_ (Do-It-Yoursel) ESP32-C6, calle *R_sensor*, with a BME280 module for room temperature and humidity and a MH-Z19B for CO2.
+3. A _DIY_ (Do-It-Yoursel) ESP32-C6, calle *R_sensor*, with a [BME280](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf) module for room temperature and humidity and a MH-Z19B for CO2.
 A HC SR501 PIR detector (for presence detection) and a BH1750 light sensor were also connected to this device but were not used.

 ### Experimental measurement campaign